wescale/hashistack/docs/source/howto/vault_policies.md

 * [`terraform/realm_kv`](https://github.com/wescale/hashistack/tree/main/terraform/realm_kv):
 a Terraform module to create a kv-v2 space with admin and user token giving access to a prefixed path of the mount point.
+This is designed for delegating a bit of the kv to application teams and allow them to self-organize in their usages.
 ```

 -----